Stay-at-Home Moms Business Ideas

 You can get started right away.
 Once you have your resume ready, create the perfect pitch and send it to potential clients.

-You can start a proofreading business with $0.
-However, investing in proofreading courses can help you market your services to land gigs faster even if you don’t have experience.
+You don’t need to invest some money to get started.
+However, investing in proofreading courses can help you land gigs faster most especially if you don’t have professional experience in proofreading.

 DIFFICULTY: 3 (Easy)

-You don’t need previous experience; you just need to have the skills which you can also learn from Caitlyn’s proofreading courses.
+You don’t need certifications to become a proofreader.
+You just need to have the skills which you can also learn from Caitlyn’s proofreading courses.

 4. Become an FBA Seller

-Becoming an FBA seller is for those who want to sell physical products on Amazon.
-There are a few ways to make money as an FBA seller: you could either shop at physical stores and sell them for a profit on Amazon; or source your own products and sell them on Amazon.
+There are a few ways to make money as an FBA seller.
+One way to do this is through a business model called retail arbitrage wherein you shop at physical stores and sell the items for a profit on Amazon.

-What’s great about the Amazon’s FBA program is that you can focus on finding great products and marketing, and then Amazon takes care of the logistics.
+What’s great about Amazon’s FBA program is that you can focus on finding great products and marketing, and then Amazon takes care of the logistics for you.
 That means you don’t have to store your products in your home or ship the products to your customers.

 How to Get Started?

-Jessica from The Selling Family makes six figures per year as an Amazon seller and she’s also helped a lot of stay at home moms make money on Amazon doing the same thing!
+Jessica from The Selling Family makes six figures in profit per year on Amazon through retail arbitrage, and she’s also helped a lot of stay-at-home moms make money on Amazon doing the same thing!

 This will require some money to start but according to The Selling Family, you can start with as little as $600.